 After meeting with Erin, I realized there were many areas where I could save money.

-With changing our mindset, we also have to change what we do with our money.
+By changing our mindset, we also have to change what we do with our money.
 Instead of being impulsive with my spending, I can start being responsible for what I purchase!

 Ready to find out where ‘your money resides?’
 Money Coaching is a great first step!

-Chatting with a coach is easy – just look on the home screen of the Nav.it App to get started!
+Chatting with a coach is easy – just look on the home screen of the Nav.it app to get started!

 Jasmine Powell is currently a graduate student at the University of Memphis and an intern at Nav.it.
 Her goal is to make writing her living and create material that will help people of color in their daily lives.’